thanhhang1306/BoxOut/SOLUTIONS.md

 - F2 + ctrl will fill the circle at the bottom near the moon; only need to press once
 - F3 + ctrl will fill the circle at the top near the sun; 2 press required

-## 7/ Pink level: Travel the world
+## 7/ Pink level: Let's travel around the world
 - On the screen with variations of "hi": Move the mouse outside of the game screen and back inside
 + Logic: As if the mouse is entering an area; when one enters a place, they greet others
 - On the screen with variations of "bye": Move the mouse outside of the game screen twice